UtrechtUniversity/davrods/README.md

 - iRODS 4.1.x client libraries (in package `irods-runtime`, available from [the iRODS website](http://irods.org/download/))

+Due to the way iRODS libraries are packaged, specifically, its network plugins, one of the following packages must also be installed:

+- `irods-icommands` *OR* `irods-icat` *OR* `irods-resource`.

+These three packages all provide the necessary libraries in `/var/lib/irods/plugins/network`.

 ### Using the binary distribution ###

 For binary installation, download the package for your platform at